GSGrimoire/dnm-obr/README.md

 survives refreshes and rejoins, shared Momentum and Threat counters, and full character sheets imported from the character creator.

 There is no build step.
 No Node, no npm, no terminal.
-Five static files pushed to a GitHub repo with Pages turned on.
+Static files pushed to a GitHub repo with Pages turned on.

 ---